Michael Nottingham: Club career

 On 21 May 2018, after Nottingham's contract with Salford City had ended, he joined League One club Blackpool on a two-year deal.

 Nottingham playing for Crewe at Morecambe, February 2020.

-Nottingham signed for Crewe Alexandra on a six-month loan deal on 16 January 2020, and made his Crewe debut two days later in a 1-0 win over Cheltenham Town at Gresty Road.
+Nottingham signed for Crewe Alexandra on a six-month loan deal on 16 January 2020, and made his Crewe debut two days later in a 1–0 win over Cheltenham Town at Gresty Road.
 He scored his first Crewe goal, the equaliser in a 1–1 draw at Exeter City, on 3 March 2020.
 Crewe manager David Artell had hoped to sign Nottingham, but Blackpool manager Neil Critchley triggered an option to automatically extend Nottingham's contract.

 On 9 October 2020, Nottingham joined Accrington Stanley in a three-year deal.
 During the 2021–22 season, Nottingham started every league game for Stanley, scoring six goals, and was duly named Player of the Year by the club's supporters.
 However, the following season he missed the majority of the campaign with an ankle tendon injury sustained in pre-season.
 On 16 July 2023, it was announced Nottingham had left the club.

 Nottingham signed for Livingston in July 2023 on a one-year deal.
 In June 2025, he announced he would leave the club at the end of his contact.

 On 12 July 2025, Nottingham joined newly promoted National League side Brackley Town.
+Nottingham was a standout player for Brackley during the 2025-26 season, featuring both centrally and on the right-hand side of defence.
+He notably scored a winning header for the Saints on Boxing Day against Forest Green, which ending up being a crucial result that saw them embark on an eight game unbeaten stretch.
+He was awarded Supporter's Player of the Season.

+On 17 June 2026, he joined National League North side Radcliffe on a one-year deal.